ODIM-Project/ODIM/docs/README.md

 # Managers

-Resource Aggregator for ODIM exposes APIs to retrieve information about managers.
-Examples of managers include:
+Resource Aggregator for ODIM exposes APIs to retrieve information about managers, which include:

--   Resource Aggregator for ODIM itself
+-   Resource Aggregator for ODIM

--   Baseboard Management Controllers \(BMC\)
+-   BMCs

 -   Enclosure Managers